emendesgs/emendesgs.github.io/index.md

-nome+-## Everton Mendes Gonçalves da Silva er you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
++-## Everton Mendes Gonçalves da Silva

 You can use the [editor on GitHub](https://github.com/emendesgs/emendesgs.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenev
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for